 Human rights advocates everywhere celebrated the conviction of Alberto Fujimori on Tuesday, April 7th, for crimes committed during his time in office.
 In a landmark decision, Peru's Supreme Court concluded that Fujimori bore personal responsibility for three massacres during the 1990s, including the case of La Cantuta in which nine university students were kidnapped and killed.

 Get updates on Amnesty's work to protect human rights worldwide.

-Help Unfreeze the Assets of Human Rights Defenders (Egypt: UA 81/16)
+Urgent Action Update: Crackdown On Human Rights Defenders Continues (Egypt: UA 81/16)

 Amnesty International is concerned about the fairness of proceedings leading to the trial and conviction of Leonard Peltier, an Anishinabe-Lakota Native American who was convicted of murdering two FBI agents.

 What does the America you believe in look like?
 This campaign challenges fear, hate, and bigotry in our local circles, in our communities, and on a national level.
 Join us to build an America that leads with human rights.